urbanbigdatacentre/meowmotion/docs/getting-started/quick-start.md

 ## ✅ You're Done!

-🎉 You've successfully completed the MeowMotion core pipeline!
+🎉 Congratulations!
+You've successfully completed the **MeowMotion** core pipelines.

-You now have:
+By now, you have:

- - Cleaned and filtered GPS data
+- ✅ Cleaned and filtered raw GPS data.
- - Detected stop nodes
+- ✅ Detected user **stop nodes** based on spatial and temporal patterns.
- - Generated trip-level flows
+- ✅ Generated **trip-level flows** between detected stop nodes.
+- ✅ Scaled trips to population levels by producing multiple **OD matrices**.
+- ✅ Produced additional datasets such as **trip points**, **stay points**, and **user activity statistics**.
+- ✅ Performed **feature engineering** by integrating public transport stops and green space data.
+- ✅ Built **movement statistics** and processed trips for modeling.
+- ✅ Predicted **travel modes** for each trip using pre-trained ML models.

+Your outputs are ready for:

- - Scaled OD matrices for advanced mobility analysis
+- 📊 OD-based mobility analysis
+- 🛣️ Transport planning and policy simulations
+- 🚦 Travel behavior studies
+- 🧠 Further machine learning or custom model training

+---

+> 📚 For deeper details, tutorials, or API references, head over to the full [MeowMotion Documentation](https://faraz-m-awan.github.io/meowmotion/).

+🐾 **Happy analyzing with MeowMotion!**